Doraemonzzz/fast-tno/README.md

 In practice, we use the Tno operator in each feature dimension, so the complete formula is as follows:

-In practice, we use the Tno operator in each feature dimension, so the complete formula is as follows:

 $$
 \mathbf O[:, i]= \mathbf T_i \mathbf X[:, i], \\
 \mathbf O[:, i]\in \mathbb R^{n\times 1}, \mathbf T_i\in \mathbb R^{n\times n},  \mathbf X[:, i]\in \mathbb R^{n\times 1}.